input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 `LockBoxValidator` will be parameterized by `LockConfigOraclePolicy`.
-`LockBoxValidator`'s redeemer does not matter (and hence may be the unit type), and as datum it must contain a `ByteString` of the sidechain recipient.
+`LockBoxValidator`'s redeemer does not matter (and hence may be the unit type), and as datum it must contain a `ByteString` of the address of the sidechain recipient.
 `LockBoxValidator` validates only if all of the following are satisfied:

 -  there exists a reference input which holds `LockConfigOraclePolicy` that has